OmniLayer/spec/README.md

 This transaction must be sent from the guardian address in charge of the rate limitation.
 The reference payment must be to the rate-limited address.
 Removing the limit affects only the specified currency, and not any other rate-limited currencies stored at that address.

+## Data Streams and Betting

+The Master Protocol allows users to publish data onto the bitcoin block-chain, which other users can then bet on.

 ### Registering a Data Stream
 (AKA Data Feed)